runei/JewelsGame/README.md

 ## Controls

 - **Swap Jewels:** Click on a jewel and then click on an adjacent jewel to swap them.
 Or, click and drag a jewel towards an adjacent jewel to swap them.
-- **Restart:** If you want to start over, you can click the "New Game" button at the bottom of the screen.
+- **Restart:** If you want to start over, you can click the "New Game" button at the left side of the screen.
 - **Exit:** Click the "Exit" button to close the game.

 ## Dependencies